 It doesn’t take a doctor to diagnose the problem—you have a hangover.

 New Year’s Day is known as the most hungover day in America, which is only fitting considering New Year’s Eve tops the list of libation-consuming holidays.
 Odds are, when you’re in this state of agony, you’ll take anyone’s creative hangover remedy to cure your sickness.

 Luckily, you may not have to suffer through these strange remedies any longer.
 Instead, all you might need is a simple cup of coffee.

 Does coffee help hangovers?

 Yes, coffee can help a hangover.
-In a study done by Thomas Jefferson University’s Michael Oshinksky, it was found that a cup of coffee, strategically paired with aspirin, may be the best cure for a hangover.
+In a study done by Thomas Jefferson University’s Michael Oshinksky, it was found that caffeine, strategically paired with aspirin, may be the best cure for a hangover.

 Why is coffee good for your hangover?